IUPAC-InChI/InChI/INCHI-1-TEST/README.md

 - `error_under_mi` / `error_in_reference` / `recmet_failed` / `recmet_missing` —
   one side produced no InChI.

+`classifications.csv` carries one row per mismatch with the InChI, InChIKey and exit code of all three sides -- baseline, the option under test, and the `-RecMet` re-check -- so it can be queried without going back to the logs.
+An empty `recmet_*` cell means no re-computation was made for that structure.

 #### Mismatch IDs per cause

 Every run also writes the molfile ID of each mismatch to one file per cause, so a